School of Nursing

 MS in Nursing - Adult-Gerontology Primary Care Nurse Practitioner

-The Master of Science in Nursing presents a vibrant, challenging, future-oriented program of study that prepares graduates for practice in diverse health care settings.
+The M.S. in Nursing presents a vibrant, challenging, future-oriented program of study that prepares graduates for practice in diverse health care settings.
 Coursework builds on the baccalaureate degree in nursing and is based on theory and research in nursing and related disciplines.
 The program provides the foundation for continued professional development and for doctoral study.
 Students are prepared to provide leadership and to initiate collaborative relationships with others for the purposes of improving nursing and health care and influencing health policy.
-Master's students in nursing gain skill and knowledge that builds on their clinical experience and generalist undergraduate preparation.
+Master's students in nursing gain skill and knowledge that build on their clinical experience and generalist undergraduate preparation.
 Graduate students extend their clinical expertise in working with individuals, families, and high risk populations.
 Master's students gain skills in clinical decision making and differential diagnosis; in case management and consultation; in client/patient teaching; in assessments and interventions; and in program design, implementation, and evaluation.

 The Adult-Gerontology Primary Care Nurse Practitioner (A-GPCNP) concentration prepares an advanced practice nurse who functions as a primary care practitioner to adolescents, adults, and older adults in the context of families, groups, and communities.
 Graduates who complete this concentration are eligible to sit for national certification as an adult-gerontology primary care nurse practitioner.

-BIO 545 Advanced Pathophysiology
+BIO 545 Advanced Pathophysiology (required before starting clinical)

-NUR 601 Advanced Pharmacotherapeutics
+NUR 601 Advanced Pharmacotherapeutics (required before starting clinical)

-NUR 602 Advanced Health Assessment
+NUR 602 Advanced Health Assessment (required before starting clinical)

 NUR 603 Nursing Theory and Knowledge Development